The Inter-Intra Modal Measure: A Predictive Lens on Fine-Tuning Outcomes in Vision-Language Models: Related work

-\paragraph{Transferability estimation and model selection measures} A significant amount of research has focused on addressing transferability estimation and model selection with respect to uni-modal encoders.
-Some examples include training small neural networks and comparing the similarity of resultant task embeddings \citep{dwivediRepresentationSimilarityAnalysis2019}, training a full neural network on large amounts of models trained across many tasks to learn a similarity score function \citep{liGuidedRecommendationModel2023}, and comparing training data to new target task data to estimate similarity \citep{cuiLargeScaleFineGrained2018}.
-Historically, many traditional model selection methods have relied on an explicit function for transferability estimation, such as LEEP \citep{nguyenLEEPNewMeasure2020}, NCE \citep{tranTransferabilityHardnessSupervised2019}, and H-Score \citep{baoInformationTheoreticApproachTransferability2019}.
-While these methods require access to source training data or classification heads for source tasks and are thus inapplicable to self-supervised foundation models, many modern uni-modal methods can be easily applied to the vision encoder of a vision-language model to estimate transferability \citep{youLogme2021,huangFrustratinglyEasy2022,shaoEMMS2024}.
-For multi-modal encoders, some recent research has involved zero-shot model selection using language to infer the transferability of a dataset, such as LOVM \citep{zoharLOVMLanguageOnlyVision2023} and SWAB \citep{ yiBridgeModalityCapacity2024}.
+Some modern approaches include training small neural networks and comparing the similarity of resultant task embeddings \citep{dwivediRepresentationSimilarityAnalysis2019}, training a full neural network on large amounts of models trained across many tasks to learn a similarity score function \citep{liGuidedRecommendationModel2023}, and comparing source training data to new target task data to estimate similarity \citep{cuiLargeScaleFineGrained2018}.
+Some classic methods, such as LEEP \citep{nguyenLEEPNewMeasure2020} and NCE \citep{tranTransferabilityHardnessSupervised2019}, rely upon information from the source training data and are thus inapplicable to self-supervised foundation models; they also cannot be applied to dual-encoders.
+However, there are a range of uni-modal methods that can be easily applied to the vision encoder of a dual-encoder model \citep{youLogme2021,huangFrustratinglyEasy2022,shaoEMMS2024}.